macelik/MoSwADocs/docs/source/results.rst

 The network plot shows only the user defined motif sites (default is all).
 It should be noted that the positions with a low support value (user defined) are discarded from the network plot.
 The network can be divided into 5 components;

- #.
-Downgrading Motifs: The higher ranked motif switching to a lower rank such as Index becoming Major (denoted as I => M), Major becoming Minor (denoted as M => Mi) or any loss of the motif which occurs when a motif is present in the previous position but disappears in the subsequent position.
+ **1. Downgrading Motifs:** The higher ranked motif switching to a lower rank such as Index becoming Major (denoted as I => M), Major becoming Minor (denoted as M => Mi) or any loss of the motif which occurs when a motif is present in the previous position but disappears in the subsequent position.
 Index motif loss is denoted as "I => -".
 Downgrading motifs are placed at the top of the plot as nodes and it follows a hiearchial order, from the most left to right

     .. admonition:: Downgrading Motif Order